 Interest rate risk exists where assets and liabilities have interest rates set under a different basis or which reset at a different time.
-The Company minimises its exposure to interest rate risk by ensuring that the interest rate characteristics of assets and liabilities are similar, where this is not possible the Company uses a derivative financial instrument to mitigate interest rate risk.
+The Company minimises its exposure to interest rate risk by ensuring that the interest rate characteristics of assets and liabilities are similar.
 The Notes issued by the Company are exposed to cash flow interest rate risk as the Notes carry a floating interest rate that is reset as market rates change.